damianolodi/damianolodi/content/notes/c/embedded-debugging-real-time-systems.md

 - `P2->OUT` is identified by the value 0x40004C03.
 Let's take the bottom part of the number and define $n=0x4C03$.
 - Let's suppose that one wants to write on pin P2.2, so let's define $b=2$.
-- Finally solve the following equation
+- Finally, solve the following equation
 $$
 \text{Bit-banded address} = 0x42000000 + 32 \cdot n + 4 \cdot b
 $$